All

 The Summer of Superman and Straight A’s

 The kitchen.
-Under the hazy yellow light of the hood, I noticed the watch on his wrist.“You’re the only one I know who still wears an analog watch.”Şafak looked down at it,...
+Under the hazy yellow light of the hood, I noticed the watch on his wrist.
+“You’re the only one I know who still wears an analog watch.” Şafak looked down at it, smiled.
+The kettle clicked off behind him.
+He turned the...

 -